-ON-SITE OUTDOOR DINING
+ON-SITE

 On-site outdoor dining, located entirely on private property, can be placed in front, at the side or rear of buildings, or on rooftops.
 These areas should complement the building design and maintain accessibility and circulation.
-All outdoor dining design standards, including furniture and umbrellas, apply.

 In Front of Building